Middle Eastern Vegetable Salad

 I have been making this Ina Garten recipe on a weekly basis.
 My husband is a big fan, and it receives rave reviews anytime it hits the road, potluck style.

-This is a great end-of-summer recipe because it highlights vegetables that are coming out of the garden right now: tomatoes, cucumbers, onions, parsley, and basil.
+This Middle Eastern Vegetable Salad is a great end-of-summer recipe because it highlights vegetables that are coming out of the garden at the end of the summer: tomatoes, cucumbers, onions, parsley, and basil.
 However, I’ll often mix and match vegetables based on what I have on hand; zucchini, green beans, olives, artichoke hearts, or avocado all complement or substitute for the tomatoes and cucumbers.
+Or whatever you can find at the store.

 What can I say… great minds think alike?